A programme for teachers teaching their subject in a foreign language

 Candidates who do not succeed in achieving the required language level by the end of the programme will not be awarded their certificate, as this can only be awarded after the language certificate has been obtained.

-The courses will mainly be taught in English and French, with occasionally some Dutch as well.
+The courses will be taught in English and French.
 A passive knowledge of these languages should suffice to be able to follow the courses.

-The courses are planned on Wednesday evenings (6.00-9.00) and take place in our campus in Heverlee.
+The courses are planned on Wednesday afternoons and evenings (3.30-8.00pm) and take place in our campus in Heverlee (Campus Hertogstraat, Hertogstraat 178).

 Those who wish to enrol at the CLT in Leuven will pay an additional 180 euros for the language course.